content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 **Classloader:**

--   It is the subsystem of JVM that is used to load class files.
+-   It is a subsystem of JVM that is used to load class files.

 **Bytecode Verifier:**